hamdyabdelshafy/PositiveDefiniteMatrixTool/README.md

 ### Date: October 2024
 ### Affiliation: Department of Animal Production, Cairo University, Faculty of Agriculture

 # This repository contains code originally inspired by a MATLAB function created by Felix Fernando González-Navarro (2024), which converts a non-positive definite symmetric matrix to a positive definite symmetric matrix.
-The original MATLAB version can be found on MATLAB Central File Exchange, retrieved on October 8, 2024.
-This version has been adapted for use in SAS
+The original MATLAB version can be found on [MATLAB Central File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/35938-converts-a-non-positive-definite-symmetric-matrix-to-positive-definite-symmetric-matrix), retrieved on October 8, 2024.
+This version has been adapted for use in SAS.

 ## Overview